Bethulia

 Bethulia (Βαιτυλούᾳ, Baituloua; Hebrew: בתוליה) is a biblical "city whose deliverance by Judith, when besieged by Holofernes, forms the subject of the Book of Judith."

 Etymology

 The name "Bethulia" in Hebrew can be associated, in an allegorical sense, with "Beth-el" (house of God).
-If treated as a real geographical name, it can be explained as a composite word built from "betulah", virgin, and "Jah", the proper name of God, so literally "Yhwh's virgin".
+If treated as a real geographical name, it can be explained as a composite word built from "betulah", virgin, and "Jah", the proper name of God, so literally "YHWH's virgin".
 This suits the portrayal of Judith as a chaste widow and the book's emphasis on following religious rules, chastity among them.

-Hugo Willrich suggested in 1900 in his book "Judaica" that "Bethulia" is a corrupted form of "Bethalagan".
+Hugo Willrich suggested in 1900 in his book Judaica that "Bethulia" is a corrupted form of "Bethalagan".

 Location

-The Jewish Encyclopedia suggests an original allegorical sense, later applied to a concrete place in the described region.
-However, no place-name easily derivable from Bethulia could be identified there.
+It has widely been speculated that, based on location descriptions in the book, that the most plausible historical site for Bethulia is Shechem.
+Shechem was a large city in the hill-country of Samaria, on the direct road from Jezreel to Jerusalem, lying in the path of the enemy, at the head of an important pass and is a few hours south of Geba.
+Both Charles Cutler Torrey and The Jewish Encyclopedia subscribe to this theory.
+The Jewish Encyclopedia mentions that no place-name easily derivable from Bethulia could be identified in the region described, and speculates that the names were changed because of the historical animosity between the Jews and Samaritans.
+This would explain why the city's name is derived from "House of God": the Samaritans built their own schismatic Temple on Mount Gerizim.
+Furthermore, the Jewish Encyclopedia claims that Shechem is the only location that meets all the requirements for Bethulia's location, further stating: "The identity of Bethulia with Shechem is thus beyond all question".
+Torrey pointed out that the description of water being brought to the city by means of an aqueduct from a spring above the city on the south side is a trait that can only belong to Shechem.